darkoverlordofdata/catmenu/readme.md

     openbox conpatible

-    catmenu reads the menu data from ~/.config/openbox/menu.xml
+    catmenu uses the obmenu data from ~/.config/openbox/menu.xml,so you can still use your favorite open box menu generator.

     Usage:
     com.github.darkoverlordofdata.catmenu [OPTION?]